cumtr/MolGen_2022/3_Eels/README_3_Eels.txt

 		# Coordinates of populations used in this project.
 You can use it ti plot Eels populations on a map.
 	eel_snps_subset.gen
 		# genetic data for the eels in Genpop fromat.
+	eel_snps_subset.lfmm
+		# Dataset formated for the lfmm function in R.